dxw/tech-team-rfcs/rfc-216-use-static-typing-where-available.md

 separate tooling for uncompiled) can then make sure that no situation arises in the code where data is either returned or passed in an unsupported type.

-Although this doesn't guarantee bug programming, and does not replace the need for testing or peer review, it does offer guard rails against some common mistakes and encourages consideration of exactly what types of data any piece of code will be expected to handle.
+Although this doesn't guarantee bug-free programming, and does not replace the need for testing or peer review, it does offer guard rails against some common mistakes and encourages consideration of exactly what types of data any piece of code will be expected to handle.